ResumAI-TPCC/ResumAI/doc/design.md

 * Handles all business logic, routing, and API responses
 * Manages temporary resume/JD data for each session
 * Construct prompts using job \+ resume \+ chat history and send them to the LLM, then return responses
-* Returns structured JSON data containing optimized content, allowing the frontend to handle rendering and file generation.
+* Returns structured JSON data containing optimized content and generated files, allowing the frontend to handle rendering.
 * Store and retrieve resume files from Google Cloud Storage
 * Ensures file-level privacy for each session